 Let Plants Clean the Air for You

 Another effective way to clean up your indoor air is with plants.
-Plants work as natural air purifiers by absorbing impurities into their leaves and transporting them into the soil.
-Once in the soil, microorganisms break down these harmful vapors into plant food.
+Plants work as natural air purifiers by drawing in airborne chemicals and other harmful compounds through their leaves and depositing them in the soil where they are broken down and utilized as plant food by micro-organisms.
+This process effectively removes toxins such as nitrogen dioxide, formaldehyde, and benzene, to name a few.

 - English Ivy